 I really enjoyed this book.
 The writing flows, and the story is compelling.
 The protagonists in the story are, for the most part, newly-arrived convicts transported from England to New South Wales, Australia, in the early 1800s.

 The author explains a great deal about the early history of Australia without being pedantic.
 The historical details are very nicely integrated into the story, and are never are intrusive.
 The author clearly did a lot of research, and the historical accuracy adds to the richness of the tale.

 It really is difficult to describe the story without including too many spoilers.
 The tale does take unexpected twists and turns, and completely engages the reader.

-Why four stars rather than five?
-Well, Tiger and Isabella were a bit too stubborn and childish a few too many times, in my estimation.
-But this is just my own opinion, and others may disagree.
-Their actions did not ruin the book.
 (I personally cannot stand the plot device of the silly "tragic misunderstanding" that could be cleared up with one short conversation, and thankfully the Hero and Heroine's misunderstandings did not fall into that category.)

 Highly recommended.
 This is a memorable story, and a real keeper.